Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions – as of September 2025.
-While no major clouds have physical on-ramps in this specific suburb, the proximity to Paris allows for low-latency private extensions.
-Reliable connections to AWS, Microsoft Azure, and Google Cloud (GCP) are typically managed through regional transport or private network interconnects.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of September 2025.
+While no major cloud on-ramps are located physically within this suburb, proximity to Paris allows for low-latency private extensions.
+Private network interconnects are the standard method for reaching AWS, Microsoft Azure, and Google Cloud (GCP).

-Internet Exchange Points (IXPs): Local traffic often peers via regional exchanges in Lille or the national France-IX in Paris.
-This ensures efficient data routing for the Northern French population and reduces the hops required to reach Belgian end-users.
+Internet Exchange Points (IXPs): Local traffic typically peers through regional exchanges in Lille or via France-IX in Paris.
+This configuration ensures efficient data routing for the Northern French population and reduces the hops required to reach Belgian end-users.

 Bare Metal: High-performance hardware is readily available through regional providers such as OVHcloud or IONOS as of September 2025.